Important things to consider when it comes raising Polish children abroad

 Create a wonderful adventure for your Polish child living abroad

 Journey to Another Homeland: Poland comes as a support for a fun and exciting starting point in the ongoing discussion about your child’s Polish heritage and links.
 It is meant for babies, toddlers, and pre-schooler, but many parents, grandparents and Polish friends see it as unique modern Polish kids book bringing their own story to life and making it easier to engage with their little ones on a topic the parents care so much about.

 Respect for your Polish heritage: our storybook comes with a Polish language version, and the personalised character names can include all Polish names

-This personalised children book is really for your child to discover and connect with Poland and what you hold dear about your homeland.
+This customized kids’ book is really for your kid to discover and connect with Poland and what you hold dear about your homeland.
 Except for the Polish language option, you can put in the story the actual name of your child, as it is written, without having to adapt it or skip diacritics.

 While the illustrated children book enhances the feeling of proudness to be Polish, it presents differences or makes the link between the current home country of your child and the journey’s destination country, Poland.
 The child would feel the need to ask more and explore more as he grows up and it can be a good medium to share the storybook with the non-Polish parent, if that is your case, as then the whole family gets on board this fascinating and fun adventure to your Polish roots and personal stories.